mohangk/tablm/README.md

 ## TabLM

+### About

+A simple Chrome extension to help bring more "smarts" to managing your tabs

+### User stories

 1. List out all the tabs in the current window (done)
 2. Add the ability to close tabs (done)